Table of Contents

 Visit REI or other major daypack sellers for YOUR ‘hands-on’ experience.

-Remember small sporting goods departments or stores, in particular, may carry a specific brand because 1) it differentiates them from their competitor's brands and 2) it may offer retailer a higher profit, but NOT necessarily offer you the best quality, features & price.
+Remember small sporting goods departments or stores, in particular, may carry ONLY a specific brand because 1) it differentiates them from their competitor's brands and 2) it may offer THAT retailer a price discount, but may NOT necessarily offer you the best quality, features & price.

 PRICE: If you are serious (you're reading this), buy what fills your needs.
 Divide daypack price by your years of future use; it is not an intimidating big expense.
 (EX: $200 / 20 yr = $10/ yr)